Below is a PDF archive our favorite zines to table with. For now, it’s just student stuff, but we’ll add more sections eventually.

 Pitt Inc. (2015)

-A zine about the corporatization of higher education, written and compiled by students and faculty and the University of Pittsburgh in 2015.
+A zine about the corporatization of higher education, written and compiled by students and faculty at the University of Pittsburgh in 2015.